harshvyas-22/ekart/readme.md

 # eKart

 eKart is a full-stack e-commerce application built with modern technologies like Node.js, Express, MongoDB, and React.
-It supports product management, image uploads, and a responsive design with dark mode.
+It supports product management, image uploads, and a responsive design.

 ## Features